cn0047/stash/ed/rabbitmq/README.md

 * Have its delivery mode option set to 2 (persistent)
 * Be published into a durable exchange
 * Arrive in a durable queue

+Messages from queue can be `dead-lettered` if:

+* message is rejected
+* TTL expired
+* queue length limit exceeded

+Dead letter exchanges (DLXs) are normal exchanges.
+They can be any of the usual types and are declared as usual.

+## Exchange

 Exchange - receives messages from producers and pushes them to queues.
 There are a few exchange types available: